-I have never stayed at the lodge but understand you get freshly baked cookies at check-in – always a bonus in my books.
+This is one of a handful of the Charming Inns of Alberta that I have never stayed in.
+But I understand you get freshly baked cookies at check-in – always a bonus in my books.
 Crandell Mountain Lodge is one of the lodges that is only open seasonally – from May until October.

 In 2009, the Kilmorey Lodge was lost to a fire.
-But the lodge is being rebuilt on the shore of Waterton’s Emerald Bay.
-The new lodge will be home to 18 rooms over two floors, a restaurant and pub in a style that “resurrects its heritage paired with modern finishing.”
+But the lodge was rebuilt on the shore of Waterton’s Emerald Bay.
+The new lodge is home to 18 rooms over two floors, a restaurant and pub in a style that “resurrects its heritage paired with modern finishing.”

-Overlander Mountain Lodge, East Jasper – Hinton area – one of the Charming Inns of Alberta with glorious Jasper National Park views
+The Overlander Mountain Lodge in East Jasper – one of the Charming Inns of Alberta near Jasper

 Overlander Lodge offers the choice of a mix of rooms with a gorgeous view into Jasper National Park or six unique chalets, all fully equipped including a gas fireplace and gas BBQ.
 Rooms are simple but tastefully done.
 There’s a cozy lounge with a lovely fireplace that invites you to relax.